-You’re in the gown or suit that took months of research and shopping to discover.
+You’re in the gown or suit that took weeks (months?) of research and shopping to find.
 Your hair is the most on point it has ever been.
-You’ve actually never felt more elegant in your life.
+You’ve actually never felt more amazing in your life.
 The venue you’ve selected with your life partner is perfectly curated with floral arrangements and personal accents.
 Everyone you love has gathered to celebrate your milestone.
-This moment is profound.
-It’s intentional.
+This moment is joyful, warm and intentional.

 ...and unfortunately, the professional photographer you’ve hired to artfully capture this moment is dodging Aunt Marla’s camera flash that keeps going off and side stepping your roomie from college who’s half way in the aisle with his iPhone.